The Public Works Department

 The continual challenge for the Public Works Department will be to maintain levels of service on the available funding, along with increased customer service requests, inventory increases and keeping up to the growth of our city.
-Based on our track record, the City of Merritt Public Works Department and employees are up to these onoing challenges and are committed to delivering efficient and effective services for the City of Merritt and its citizens.
-The Public Works Department consists of an Approving Officer/Manager of Public Works, Public Works Superintendent, Development Technician, Cross Connection Control Officer, ten full time Public Works employees, one part time employee, seven Public Works seasonal employees and two summer students.
+Based on our track record, the City of Merritt Public Works Department and employees are up to these ongoing challenges and are committed to delivering efficient and effective services for the City of Merritt and its citizens.
+The Public Works Department consists of a Director of Engineering & Development, Superintendent of Public Works, Engineering Technician, Cross Connection Control Officer, ten full time Public Works employees, one part time employee, seven Public Works seasonal employees and two summer students.

 Public Works Departments: